kinnison/remsync/protocol.md

 uploaded before its parent folder was available too, but it may be worth experimenting in the future.

+Brand new documents _MUST_ have a version equal to 1, updates to documents also _MUST_ have a version exactly 1 higher than the server held version.

 ### Preparing the ground - request upload URL

 With a `PUT` to `/document-storage/json/2/upload/request` whose payload looks